Recharge - LG and Samsung take heart as China flags more open car battery market

 SEOUL/BEIJING (Reuters) - For automotive battery makers LG Chem Ltd (051910.KS) and Samsung SDI Co Ltd (006400.KS), the Chinese market has begun to offer promise after painful loss-making investments.

 The reason for their hardship: a government list of recommended battery suppliers published three years ago that became linked to generous car subsidies and did not include foreign firms.
-Since then, Chinese rivals led by Contemporary Amperex Technology (CATL) (300750.SZ) and BYD Co Ltd 002594.SZ (1211.HK) have virtually locked up the world’s biggest market for electric vehicle batteries.
+Since then, Chinese rivals led by Contemporary Amperex Technology (CATL) 300750.SZ and BYD Co Ltd (002594.SZ) (1211.HK) have virtually locked up the world’s biggest market for electric vehicle batteries.

 But signs that China is starting to open its car battery market are spurring the South Koreans to invest further despite having had to repurpose existing Chinese production for exports.